MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 Repeat the tenant restriction test from the previous section:
 1. Sign in to the Azure Virtual Desktop virtual machine created in the previous steps.
 1. Go to www.office.com and sign in with an internal organization ID.
 This test should pass successfully.
-1. Repeat the above step, but with an *external account*.
+1. Repeat the previous step, but with an *external account*.
 This test should fail because the source **IP address** in the error message is coming from the VPN gateway public IP address instead of the Microsoft SSE proxying the request to Entra.
 :::image type="content" source="media/how-to-create-remote-network-vwan/access-blocked-troubleshooting-details-with-highlight.png" alt-text="Screenshot of the 'Access is blocked' message with the IP address highlighted.":::

 To test (option 2):